-LoCuSS is a multi-wavelength survey of a sample of X-ray galaxy clusters at $0.15\leq z\leq0.3$ drawn from the ROSAT All Sky Survey cluster catalogs \citep{Haines2009a}.
-In addition to the ultraviolet (UV) to near-infrared imaging, each cluster was observed across a $25 \arcmin \times 25 \arcmin$ field of view at 24~$\mu$m with the \textit{Spitzer Space Telescope}. {Each cluster was also observed with {\it Herschel} PACS and SPIRE over the same $25 \arcmin \times 25 \arcmin$ field of view, within the LoCuSS {\it Herschel} Key Programme.}
+The Local Cluster Substructure Survey is a multiwavelength survey of a sample of X-ray galaxy clusters at $0.15\leq z\leq0.3$ drawn from the ROSAT All-Sky Survey cluster catalogs \citep{Haines2009a}.
+In addition to the ultraviolet (UV) to near-infrared (NIR) imaging, each cluster was observed across a $25 \arcmin \times 25 \arcmin$ field of view at 24~$\mu$m with the \textit{Spitzer Space Telescope}. {Each cluster was also observed with {\it Herschel} PACS and SPIRE over the same $25 \arcmin \times 25 \arcmin$ field of view, within the LoCuSS {\it Herschel} Key Programme.}

-HLS is a deep \textit{Herschel} PACS (100 and 160 $\mu$m) and SPIRE (250, 350, and 500 $\mu$m) imaging program of $\sim40$ massive galaxy clusters, which were selected as the most X-ray-luminous clusters from the ROSAT X-ray all-sky survey \citep{Egami2010}.
+The HLS is a deep \textit{Herschel} PACS (100 and 160 $\mu$m) and SPIRE (250, 350, and 500 $\mu$m) imaging program of $\sim40$ massive galaxy clusters, which were selected as the most X-ray luminous clusters from the ROSAT X-ray all-sky survey \citep{Egami2010}.
 The majority of HLS clusters are also in the LoCuSS cluster sample.
-A wealth of spectroscopic information is also available for the LoCuSS and HLS clusters \citep[e.g.,][]{Ma2008,Richard2010,Haines2013,Ebeling2014}, which has allowed the selection of our targets.
+A wealth of spectroscopic information is also available for the LoCuSS and HLS clusters \citep[e.g.,][]{Ma2008,Richard2010,Haines2013,Ebeling2014}, which has enabled the selection of our targets.

 Abell 963 is classified as a relaxed cluster based on the joint {\it Hubble Space Telescope} ({\it HST}) strong-lensing and X-ray analysis by \citet{Smith2005}.
-The \textit{XMM-Newton} maps reveal significant sub-structures on large $\sim$Mpc scales, with three infalling groups identified by \cite{Haines2018}.
+The \textit{XMM-Newton} maps reveal significant substructures on large $\sim$Mpc scales; three infalling groups were identified by \cite{Haines2018}.

 Abell 2219 is one of the hottest and brightest X-ray luminous clusters.
-It is yet another merging system with infalls of clumps aligned with a filament in the foreground \citep{Boschin2004}.
-One of our targets, A2219-1 is projected in the North-West part of the central X-ray emission, close to the shock front \citep{Canning2017}.
+It is a merging system with infalls of clumps aligned with a filament in the foreground \citep{Boschin2004}.
+One of our targets, A2219-1, is projected in the northwest part of the central X-ray emission close to the shock front \citep{Canning2017}.

-Abell 1763 is an X-ray cluster connected to Abell 1770 by filaments which were revealed by the combination of \textit{Spitzer} and ancillary optical data \citep{Fadda2008}.
-Our cluster targets are located within the virial radius of Abell 1763, however well outside the cluster core region where the intra-cluster medium X-ray emission detected by \textit{Chandra} and the BCG radio emission observed with the VLA coexist \citep{Douglass2018}.
+Abell 1763 is an X-ray cluster connected to Abell 1770 by filaments, which were revealed by the combination of \textit{Spitzer} and ancillary optical data \citep{Fadda2008}.
+Our cluster targets are located within the virial radius of Abell 1763, however, well outside the cluster-core region where the intra-cluster medium X-ray emission detected by \textit{Chandra} and the BCG radio emission observed with the VLA coexist \citep{Douglass2018}.